Plough recovery incident

 Recommendations

-• The vessel is now fitted with a high tension slowdown facility which can be used whilst on DP.
+• The vessel should be fitted with a high tension slowdown facility which can be used whilst on DP.

-• The ELL, originally provided as an added security feature should the tow wire part, can cause excessive slack below the waterline at the stern end and therefore runs the risk of being sucked into the thruster and is to be replaced.
+• The ELL, originally provided as an added security feature should the tow wire part, can cause excessive slack below the waterline at the stern end and therefore runs the risk of being sucked into the thruster; it should be replaced.

-• All lifting equipment is to be colour-coded.
-The incident investigation revealed that the webbing strop had never been certified or inspected during its time onboard.
+• The incident investigation revealed that the webbing strop had never been certified or inspected during its time onboard.

 Latest Safety Flashes: